Gas Pressure Calculator

 Why gas pressure matters

 Gas pressure links microscopic motion to everyday observations.
 Countless situations involve gases in containers, from spray cans and scuba tanks to air inside a classroom.
 Pressure tells how strongly the gas pushes on the walls of its container.
 When pressure changes, that push changes, and so do the behaviors built on it.
+Understanding gas pressure is fundamental in chemistry, physics, meteorology, and engineering because it governs how gases behave under different conditions.

 Industrial pipes and pressure gauges

-Pressure describes how strongly gas particles push on surfaces they touch
+Pressure describes how strongly gas particles push on surfaces they touch.

 Ideal gas law basics

 The ideal gas law joins four measurable quantities in one equation.
+It is one of the most widely used relationships in physical science and appears in thousands of textbook problems each year.

-• n: amount of substance in moles
+• n: amount of substance in moles (mol)

-• T: absolute temperature in Kelvin
+• T: absolute temperature in Kelvin (K)

 • R: gas constant that sets the scale between units